webclinic017/bull_bot/README.md

 # bull_bot
-The bot for bulls only.
+An application for viewing and analyzing stocks.